gideonpeters/SmellyClasses/code-generation-and-evaluation/README.md

 **Model Outputs**: Keep all model-generated outputs in `output/model_output`.
 These outputs should be in JSON format, with predictions under the `predict` key, pointing to the list of generated code samples.

+**Iterative prompting **: `inference_iteration.py` is the script that handles grouping the code smells in our dataset by class, and prompting GPT for a solution.

 ### 🔍 Deep Dives
 **Class-Level Code Generation**: Dive into our implementation details [here](https://github.com/FudanSELab/ClassEval/blob/master/generation).